What Happens if the Defendant in My Personal Injury Lawsuit Is Dead?

 Now what if you actually filed your personal injury lawsuit against the person before they died?
 In that scenario, you will need to “substitute” the personal representative for the deceased person as a defendant in the case.
 If no personal representative has been appointed, the court overseeing the personal injury litigation may appoint an “attorney ad litem” to serve as a temporary substitute.
 Keep in mind, however, that as the plaintiff pursuing a personal injury case, you have a duty to keep the court informed about a defendant’s death and take timely action to substitute a proper defendant.

 Speak with a Delray Beach, Florida, Personal Injury Lawyer Today

 One final thing to keep in mind: Even if you successfully pursue a personal injury lawsuit against a deceased individual, their probate estate may not have any assets with which to pay you.
 Florida law determines the order of priority for an estate’s creditors, and individuals who have personal injury judgments against the deceased are often at the bottom of the list.
 That said, there may still be insurance coverage available to pay at least some of your damages.

-If you need legal advice or representation in connection with any personal injury matter, contact the Fort Lauderdale car accident attorneys at the Leifer Law Firm today to schedule a consultation.
+If you need legal advice or representation in connection with any personal injury matter, contact the Fort Lauderdale car accident attorneys at Leifer & Ramirez today to schedule a consultation.